QubesOS/qubes-doc/UserFaq.md

 ### What about other approaches to security?

-The other two popular [​approaches](http://theinvisiblethings.blogspot.com/2008/09/three-approaches-to-computer-security.html) are “Security by Correctness” and “Security by Obscurity.”
+The other two popular [approaches](http://theinvisiblethings.blogspot.com/2008/09/three-approaches-to-computer-security.html) are “Security by Correctness” and “Security by Obscurity.”
 We don't believe either of these approaches are capable of providing reasonable security today, nor do we believe that they will be capable of doing so in the foreseeable future.

 ### What about safe languages and formally verified microkernels?

 In short: these are non-realistic solutions today.
-We discuss this in further depth in our [​Architecture Specification document](http://files.qubes-os.org/files/doc/arch-spec-0.3.pdf).
+We discuss this in further depth in our [Architecture Specification document](http://files.qubes-os.org/files/doc/arch-spec-0.3.pdf).

 ### Why does Qubes use virtualization?